Nikolai Bryukhanov

-Nikolai Pavlovich Bryukhanov (party aliases Andrey and Andrey Simbirsky; literary alias N. Pavlov; December 28, 1878 - September 1, 1938) was a Russian Bolshevik, Soviet statesman and political figure who served as People's Commissar of Finance between 1926 and 1930.
-Until recently, his date of death was believed to have been June 30, 1943.
+Nikolai Pavlovich Bryukhanov (party aliases Andrey and Andrey Simbirsky; literary alias N. Pavlov; December 28, 1878 – September 1, 1938) was a Russian Bolshevik, Soviet statesman and political figure who served as People's Commissar of Finance between 1926 and 1930.
+Until recently, his date of death was believed to have been June 30, 1943; in fact he was executed on September 1, 1938.

 Biography

 Born at Simbirsk in a family of Russian ethnicity, his father was a land surveyor from the nobility.
 Bryukhanov was expelled from Moscow University in 1899 for his political activities, readmitted under an amnesty, only to be expelled again in 1901.

-He then enrolled in Kazan University, became involved in revolutionary activities again, and joined the Russian Social Democratic Labor Party (RSDLP) in 1902, becoming a member of its regional committee in Kazan in 1903.
-In that same year, he was arrested and deported to Vologda In 1904, he was in prison in Msocow, when he heard for the first time about the split that had occurred in August 1903 between Vladimir Lenin's Bolsheviks and Julius Martov's Mensheviks, and sided with the Bolsheviks.
+He then enrolled in Kazan University, became involved in revolutionary activities again, and joined the Russian Social Democratic Labour Party (RSDLP) in 1902, becoming a member of its regional committee in Kazan in 1903.
+In that same year, he was arrested and deported to Vologda.

+In 1904, he was in prison in Moscow, when he heard for the first time about the split that had occurred in August 1903 between Vladimir Lenin's Bolsheviks and Julius Martov's Mensheviks, and sided with the Bolsheviks.
 He was a Bolshevik delegate to the RSDLP Congress in London in 1907.
 In 1907 Bryukhanov moved to Ufa, where he edited the party's local newspaper Ufimsky Rabochiy (The Ufa Worker).

 During the Russian Revolution of 1917, Bryukhanov was the head of the Bolshevik committee in Ufa and, after the Bolshevik seizure of power in October 1917, became a member of the regional revolutionary committee and its Commissar of Supplies.
 In February 1918 he was made a member of the collegium (governing body) of the Peoples' Commissariat of Supplies and in June 1918, he became Deputy People's Commissar with responsibilities for food supplies in the Moscow region.
 From August 1919, Bryukhanov simultaneously served as Chairman of the Special Supplies Commission of the Eastern Front and then, from January 1920 until September 1922, as head of the Main Supplies Directorate of the Red Army.